USS Trepang (SS-412)

 The first USS Trepang (SS/AGSS-412) was a Balao-class submarine in the United States Navy.
-She was named for the trepang, a marine animal sometimes called a "sea slug" or a "sea cucumber," having a long, tough, muscular body and found in the coral reefs of the East Indies.
+She was named after the trepang (or trīpang), an Indonesian name for a marine animal called a "sea slug" or a "sea cucumber," having a long, tough, muscular body and found in the coral reefs of the East Indies.

 Construction and commissioning

-When the contract to build Trepang was awarded to Mare Island Navy Yard in Vallejo, Califoria SS-412 was to be named Senorita, which would have made her the only U.S. Navy ship to be named for the senorita, a brilliantly colored kelpfish found along the California coast.
+When the contract to build Trepang was awarded to Mare Island Navy Yard in Vallejo, California, SS-412 was to be named Senorita, which would have made her the only U.S. Navy ship to be named for the señorita, a brilliantly colored fish found along the California coast.
 She was renamed Trepang on 24 September 1942, and her keel was laid down on 25 June 1943.
 She was launched on 23 March 1944 sponsored by Mrs. Jane Andre Davenport (née Gorham), the wife of Trepang′s prospective commanding officer, Commander Roy Milton Davenport, and commissioned on 22 May 1944 with Commander Davenport — already a three-time Navy Cross winner — in command.